Mandar123454/Physics-Wallah-Student-Experience-Survey-Insights/README.md

 - Study patterns: usage frequency, device preferences
 - Open-ended feedback themes

-> Note: This repository doesn’t include personally identifiable information.
+> Note: The code attempts to drop likely PII during processing.
 Aggregated insights are communicated via charts and summary text.

 ## How to explore
  - For code-based workflow: see the notebook in `notebooks/analysis.ipynb` or run the script in `scripts/clean_and_analyze.py`